 The library provides home delivery service of books and other library materials to older adults, people with disabilities and other patrons who are unable to come to the library, or arrange for a family member, friend, or other assistant to come for them.
-Please contact Philip Peck at 617-623-5000 x 2944 or email@example.com if you wish to inquire about this service.
+Please call the Reference Desk at 617-623-5000 x 2955 if you wish to inquire about this service.

 The Somerville Public Library is committed to providing easy access, adaptive technology, and other resources to individuals with disabilities.

 The Library has recorded books on tape, playaways, and CD’s for children and adults, large print titles, and Overdrive, a program for downloading audible books to laptops, ipads, and other playback devices.
 The Library also provides headphones for use with computers and other devices at the reference desk at the Main Library and main desks at the branch libraries.
-For more information contact Glenn Ferdman, Library Director, at 617-623-5000 x 2910, or firstname.lastname@example.org
+For more information contact Tim Devin, Technology Librarian, at 617-623-5000 x 2963, or email@example.com.

 Computer Workstation for our Patrons with Disabilities

-Somerville Public Library, Central Branch – Wellington Hall, has a computer which has special software for our patrons with disabilities.
-These include MAGic which is a screen magnifier for patrons with low vision, JAWS which is a screen reader for patrons who have visual impairments, and Dragon Naturally Speaking which allows patrons to read into a microphone and transcribes the words into a Word Document.
+Somerville Public Library, Central Branch – Wellington Hall, has a computer with special software for our patrons with disabilities.
+These programs include Magic (which offers screen reading and a screen magnifier for patrons with low vision), and Dragon Naturally Speaking (which allows patrons to read into a microphone, and transcribes the words into a Word Document).
 The workstation is in a quiet area of the library to allow for privacy and is spacious for our patrons in wheelchairs or those with walking aids.